-Sulzer Ltd is subject to the laws of Switzerland, in particular Swiss corporation and stock exchange laws.
+Sulzer Ltd is subject to the laws of Switzerland, in particular Swiss corporate and stock exchange laws.
 The company also applies the Swiss Code of Best Practice for Corporate Governance.
 The rigorous application of sound corporate governance helps to consolidate and strengthen trust in the company.
 Sulzer has had a single share class and has separated the functions of Chairman of the Board of Directors and CEO for many years.
-Since the Annual General Meeting of April 8, 2009, only individuals who have never held executive positions at Sulzer have been members of the Board of Directors.
-Unless otherwise indicated, the following information refers to the situation on December 31, 2020.
+Since the Annual General Meeting of Shareholders (AGM) of April 8, 2009, only individuals who have never held executive positions at Sulzer have been members of the Board of Directors.
+Unless otherwise indicated, the following information refers to the situation on December 31, 2021.
 Further information on corporate governance is published at www.sulzer.com/governance.
-The information in the following section is set out in the order defined by the SIX Swiss Exchange directive on information relating to corporate governance (RLCG), with subsections summarized as far as possible.
-Sulzer's consolidated financial statements comply with International Financial Reporting Standards (IFRS), and in certain sections readers are referred to the Financial Reporting section in the Sulzer Annual Report 2020.
-Sulzer reports about the compensation of the Board of Directors and the Executive Committee in the compensation report.
+The information relating to Corporate Governance (RLCG), with subsections summarized as far as possible.
+Sulzer's consolidated financial statements comply with International Financial Reporting Standards (IFRS), and in certain sections readers are referred to the financial reporting section in the Sulzer Annual Report 2021.
+Sulzer reports the compensation of the Board of Directors and the Executive Committee in the compensation report.